Skip to main content

 Saratoga Apple

 Saratoga Apple in Schuylerville is a must-visit fall spot.
-Although they are a working orchard and farm market open year round, you'll definitely want to make a point to stop by during fall and take advantage of u-pick apples while they're in season and try their incredible hard cider.
-And, you simply can't leave without picking up some delectable cider doughnuts!
+Although they are a working orchard and farm market open year-round, you'll want to make a point to stop by during the fall.
+Take advantage of u-pick apples in season and try their incredible hard cider and delectable cider donuts!

 They also offer two hard ciders now, available for tasting and purchase at the tasting room.
 They've installed a 12-tap system for New York local hard ciders and beers, and you'll find their coolers stocked with a tempting selection for purchase.